 As the world of UX evolves, the demand for scalable digital experiences with a fast turnaround also increases.
-The pandemic caused a shift in consumer behavior, as many customers were seeking out companies that can cater to their needs.
+The pandemic caused a lasting shift in consumer behavior, as many customers sought out companies that cater to their needs.

 As the world of user experience (UX) continues to evolve, the demand for scalable digital experiences with a fast turnaround also increases.
-The pandemic caused a paradigm shift in consumer behavior, as many customers were seeking out companies that can cater to their needs online.
+The pandemic caused a lasting paradigm shift in consumer behavior, as many customers sought out companies that cater to their needs online.

 So how can companies keep up with fast-paced demands, while holding on to brand integrity, great online experiences, and tight resourcing?
 To address these challenges, more and more companies are investing in the development of a design system to streamline the online experience and enhance their digital ecosystem.